-When we first started, we wanted to build visibility in our target market.
+When we first started answering questions on Quora, we wanted to build visibility in our target market.
 Eventually, we learned a lot about the market and the other webinar tools.

 What makes a great webinar?

 First, define your goals.
 What do you expect from this webinar?
-This will help you define what kind of presentation you want to give.
-It will drive the whole content creation process and even the tool you want to use.
+This will help you determine what kind of presentation you want to give.
+It will drive the whole content creation process and even the tools you choose to use.

 Eventually, this will be the first attribution factor of conversion in the registration process.
-Great headlines make people want to hear what you have to say and maybe even join the conversation.
+Your webinar title can act like a newspaper headline and draw in your audience.
+Great headlines make people want to hear what you have to say.

 Again, be specific.
-You want something from this event, otherwise, you would not spend so much time on this.
+You probably want to get something from this event, otherwise you wouldn't spend so much time on this!
 Find actionable metrics.

 4. Attending your event must a no-brainer

 Your webinar needs to be easy to attend.
 Tools that require downloads, have bad onboarding processes, or complicated registration logistics are a no-go.
 Find a webinar tool that solves these common problems.